mozilla/areweslimyet/faq/faq.md

 Our data shows that the peak memory usage after the first run of TP5 is the same as our peak memory usage after the last run of TP5.
 This means that, although Firefox remembers how much memory it used at its peak, its memory usage should not significantly increase over time.

 ## How can I request additional AWSY tests on specific changesets or try pushes?

 Mozillians with access to the MoCo network can queue additional tests themselves at [albus's status page][albus].
-Select the type of build, fill in the requested information, and press Queue.
 Tests take about ninety minutes, and will appear on the main AWSY page within five minutes of completing.

 The tester also allows you to queue builds on a custom series, which will be visible at http://areweslimyet.com/?series=foo rather than the main dataset.
-This is useful for try builds or other builds that arn't part of mozilla-inbound and don't make sense to include in the main plot.
+This is useful for try builds or other builds that aren't part of mozilla-inbound and don't make sense to include in the main plot.

 #### But...
 I don't have access to your fancy network!

 Never fear!
-The valliant memory knights in [IRC][] (irc.mozilla.org,
-\#memshrink) can queue additional tests on your behalf, just ask.
+The valiant memory knights in [IRC][] (irc.mozilla.org, \#memshrink) can queue additional tests on your behalf.

 ## This is all well and good, but my Firefox still leaks like a sieve.